-Australian Institute of Health and Welfare 2020.
-Social determinants of health.
-Canberra: AIHW.
-Viewed 08 May 2021, https://www.aihw.gov.au/reports/australias-health/social-determinants-of-health
+Australian Institute of Health and Welfare (2022) Social determinants of health, AIHW, Australian Government, accessed 03 February 2023.

 Get citations as an Endnote file:

-Evidence supports the close relationship between people’s health and the living and working conditions which form their social environment (Wilkinson & Marmot eds.
-2003).
-Factors such as socioeconomic position, conditions of employment, power and social support – known collectively as the social determinants of health – act together to strengthen or undermine the health of individuals and communities (see 'Social determinants of health in Australia' in Australia’s health 2020: data insights).
+Evidence supports the close relationship between people’s health and the living and working conditions which form their social environment (Baum 2018; Wilkinson and Marmot 2003).
+Factors such as socioeconomic position, conditions of employment, the distribution of wealth, empowerment and social support – known collectively as the social determinants of health – act together to strengthen or undermine the health of individuals and communities.

 This page provides selected data to monitor key social determinants of health in Australia.

 ‘Social determinants of health’ has rapidly become a central concept in population and public health, leading to the emergence of new theoretical models and frameworks.

 Although there is no single definition of the social determinants of health, there are common usages across government and non-government organisations.

 The WHO lists the following as social determinants which can influence health equity in positive and negative ways: